-- "Safeguarding is not just about protecting children, learners and vulnerable adults from deliberate harm, neglect and failure to act.
-It relates to broader aspects of care and education."
-(Inspecting safeguarding in early years, education and skills settings, Ofsted, September 2018). - All safeguarding policies will be reviewed on an annual (minimum) basis by the Governing Body which has responsibility for oversight of school safeguarding and child protection systems.
-The Designated Safeguarding Lead / Head Teacher will ensure regular reporting on safeguarding activity and systems in school to the Governing Body.
-The Governing Body will not receive details of individual pupil situations or identifying features of families as part of their oversight responsibility. - There are four main elements to our child protection policy - Prevention (e.g. positive, supportive, safe school culture, curriculum and pastoral opportunities for children, safer recruitment procedures); - Protection (by following the agreed procedures, ensuring all staff are trained and supported to respond appropriately and sensitively to safeguarding concerns); - Support (for all pupils, parents and staff, and where appropriate specific intervention for those who may be at risk of harm); - Working with parents and other agencies (to ensure appropriate communications and actions are undertaken). - The procedures contained in this policy apply to all staff (including temporary staff and volunteers) and governors and are consistent with those of Kent Safeguarding Children Board (KSCB).
+- "Safeguarding is not just about protecting children from deliberate harm.
+It includes a wide range of issues relating to pupil's welfare, health and safety."
+(Inspecting safeguarding in early years, education and skills, Ofsted, September 2016). - All safeguarding policies will be reviewed on an annual (minimum) basis by the Board of Management, which has responsibility for oversight of school safeguarding and child protection systems.
+The Designated Safeguarding Lead will ensure regular reporting on safeguarding activity and systems in school to the Board of Trustees.
+The Board of Trustees will not receive details of individual pupil situations or identifying features of families as part of their oversight responsibility. - • - There are four main elements to our child protection policy - Prevention (e.g. positive, supportive, safe school culture, curriculum and pastoral opportunities for children, safer recruitment procedures); - Protection (by following the agreed procedures, ensuring all staff are trained and supported to respond appropriately and sensitively to safeguarding concerns); - Support (for all pupils, parents and staff, and where appropriate specific intervention for those who may be at risk of harm); - Working with parents and other agencies (to ensure appropriate communications and actions are undertaken). - The procedures contained in this policy apply to all staff and trustees and are consistent with those of Kent Safeguarding Children Board (KSCB).